Huiliang-M/Simple-MVC-design-pattern/README.md

 5 Balls that run around and it would turn back when they hit the border

 # Run
-type  ./go on terminal command line data.in is the initial data of 5 Balls. dataBig.in is another data of 7 balls which has faster speed.
-You can change the initial data file on "go" file.
+type  ./go on terminal command line </br>
+data.in is the initial data of 5 Balls.</br>
+dataBig.in is another data of 7 balls which has faster speed.
+You can change the initial data file on "go" file.</br>